-- Tearing (or having too many tears) can come from being sensitive to light, wind, or temperature changes, or having dry eyes.
-Wearing sunglasses may help, as might trying eye drops.
+Tearing (or having too many tears) can come from being sensitive to light, wind, or temperature changes, or having a condition called dry eye.
+Wearing sunglasses may help.
+So might eye drops.
 Sometimes tearing is a sign of a more serious eye problem, like an infection or a blocked tear duct.
 Your eye care professional can treat these problems.

-- Corneal diseases and conditions can cause redness, watery eyes, pain, problems with vision, or a halo effect of the vision (things appear to have an aura of light around them).
+Corneal diseasesand conditions can cause redness, watery eyes, pain, problems with vision, or a halo effect of the vision (things appear to have an aura of light around them).
 Infection and injury are some of the things that can hurt the cornea.
-Some problems with the cornea are more common in older people.
 Treatment may be simple—for example, changing your eyeglass prescription or using eye drops.
 In severe cases, surgery may be needed.

-- Dry eye happens when tear glands don’t work well.
-You may feel itching, burning, or other discomfort.
+Dry eye happens when tear glands don’t work well.
+You may feel stinging or burning, a sandy feeling as if something is in the eye, or other discomfort.
 Dry eye is more common as people get older, especially for women.
-Your eye care professional may tell you to use a home humidifier, special eye drops (artificial tears), or ointments to treat dry eye.
+Your eye care professional may tell you to use a home humidifier or air cleaner, special eye drops (artificial tears), or ointments to treat dry eye.

-- Glaucoma often comes from too much fluid pressure inside the eye.
+Glaucoma often comes from too much fluid pressure inside the eye.
 If not treated, it can lead to vision loss and blindness.
-People with glaucoma have no early symptoms or pain.
-You can protect yourself by having regular dilated eye exams.
+People with glaucoma often have no early symptoms or pain.
+You can protect yourself by having dilated eye exams yearly.
 Glaucoma can be treated with prescription eye drops, lasers, or surgery.

 Retinal disorders are a leading cause of blindness in the United States.
 Retinal disorders that affect aging eyes include:

-- Age-related macular degeneration, or AMD.
-AMD can harm the sharp vision needed to see objects clearly and to do common things like driving and reading.
+Age-related macular degeneration (AMD).
+AMD can harm the sharp, central vision needed to see objects clearly and to do common things like driving and reading.
 During a dilated eye exam, your eye care professional will look for signs of AMD.
 There are treatments for AMD.
 If you have AMD, ask if special dietary supplements could lower your chance of it getting worse.

-- Diabetic retinopathy.
+Diabetic retinopathy.
 This problem may occur if you have diabetes.
-Diabetic retinopathy develops slowly and with no early warning signs.
+Diabetic retinopathy develops slowly and often has no early warning signs.
 If you have diabetes, be sure to have a dilated eye exam at least once a year.
-Keeping your blood sugar under control can prevent diabetic retinopathy or slow its progress.
+Keeping your blood sugar, blood pressure, and cholesterol under control can prevent diabetic retinopathy or slow its progress.
 Laser surgery can sometimes prevent it from getting worse.

-- Retinal detachment.
+Retinal detachment.
 THIS IS A MEDICAL EMERGENCY.
 When the retina separates from the back of the eye, it’s called retinal detachment.
 If you see new floaters or light flashes, or if it seems like a curtain has been pulled over your eye, go to your eye care professional right away.
-With surgery or laser treatment, doctors often can prevent loss of vision.
+With treatment, doctors often can prevent loss of vision.

 Low vision means you cannot fix your eyesight with glasses, contact lenses, medicine, or surgery.
 Low vision affects some people as they age.
 You may have low vision if you: